Fire Island National Seashore | SUNKEN FOREST NATURE TRAIL

 Time: 1 hour

+The Sunken Forest Nature Trail is a 1.6-mile loop that is half paved and half boardwalk.
+The boardwalk passes through the actual Sunken Forest, while the paved path runs through the swale: the depression between the main and secondary sand dunes at Sailors Haven.
 A printed trail guide that provides a short description of the vegetation growing at the thirty-five stops along the trail is available in the Sailors Haven Visitor Center.
-A few of the stops also have a wayside exhibit that discusses the surrounding environment in more detail.
-The stop numbers are etched into the bottom planks of the boardwalk and are easy to miss if you aren’t specifically looking for them.
+A few of the stops also have wayside exhibits that discuss the surrounding environment in more detail.
+The stop numbers are etched into the bottom planks of the boardwalk, but they are easy to miss if you aren’t specifically looking for them.

 Marker for a stop along the Sunken Forest Nature Trail in the Sailors Haven unit of Fire Island National Seashore